-CANCELLATION: If you register for your Avodah position and then cancel after (one week before event preparations begin), you will be required to pay the lowest adult registration fee and will not be allowed to participate in Avodah at future events.
+CANCELLATION: If you register for your Avodah position and then cancel after Friday October 11, you will be required to pay the lowest adult registration fee and will not be allowed to participate in Avodah at future events.
 Exceptions will be made on a case-by-case basis for emergency situations.

 |10:00–10:30 am||Arrival & Welcome|

 |11:15–12:45 pm||Morning Activities and Crafts